bollwyvl/nosebook/README.md

 _Default: `.*[Tt]est.*.ipynb$`_

-    # Run against all notebooks... probably not a good idea
+    # Run against all notebooks... probably not a good idea, but maybe a great idea
     !nosetests --with-nosebook --nosebook-match .*.ipynb

+#### `nosebook-match-cell`
+A regular expression that will be replaced throughout the expected outputs and generated outputs.

+_Default: None_

+    # will run cells where tests are defined... but you should probably run them, too
+    !nosetests --with-nosebook --nosebook-match .*Simple.* --nosebook-match-cell '(def|class).*[Tt]est'

 #### `nosebook-scrub`
 A regular expression that will be replaced throughout the expected outputs and generated outputs.